Overview

 Use the Car Loan EMI Calculator to model your own scenario with exact numbers.

 The equity upside.
-If the car market is strong or you maintain your vehicle well, the resale value could exceed expectations, improving your net position further.
-You can also use your car as collateral for a loan against vehicle if needed — an option unavailable to lessees.
+If the car market runs strong or you maintain your vehicle well, the resale value could exceed expectations, improving your net position further.
+You can also use your car as collateral for a loan against vehicle if needed, an option unavailable to lessees.

-Leasing flips the model: instead of buying the full value of the car, you pay only for the depreciation that occurs during the lease term, plus a finance charge.
-This is why monthly lease payments are substantially lower than loan EMIs for the same vehicle.
+Leasing flips the model.
+Instead of buying the full value of the car, you pay only for the depreciation that occurs during the lease term, plus a finance charge.
+That's why monthly lease payments run substantially lower than loan EMIs for the same vehicle.

 How residual value drives your payment.
-The leasing company estimates what the car will be worth at the end of the lease — called the residual value.
+The leasing company estimates what the car will be worth at the end of the lease, called the residual value.
 The difference between the car's current price and that residual is what you finance.
-For a ₹15 lakh car with a 40% residual value after 3 years, the residual is ₹6 lakh and you finance ₹9 lakh (plus the money factor, which is the lease equivalent of an interest rate).
-This is why luxury brands with strong resale values — cars that retain 50–60% residual — often have surprisingly attractive lease payments.
+For a ₹15 lakh car with a 40% residual value after 3 years, the residual sits at ₹6 lakh and you finance ₹9 lakh (plus the money factor, the lease equivalent of an interest rate).
+This is why luxury brands with strong resale values, cars that retain 50-60% residual, often carry surprisingly attractive lease payments.

 Real example.
 Using the same ₹15 lakh car over 3 years with a 40% residual: